 A cat with herpes is contagious to other cats for a couple of weeks after a stressful event.
 Cats infected with calici are contagious for several months after infection but do not appear to have recurrences the same way cats with herpes do.

 A cold for a cat is usually just a nuisance as a cold usually is for one of us.
 Sometimes though an upper respiratory infection can be serious.
 If a cat is sick enough to stop eating or drinking, hospitalization may be needed to support him or her through the brunt of the infection.
 A cat (usually a kitten) can actually get dehydrated from the fluid lost in nasal discharge.
-Painful ulcers can form on the eyes, nose or in the mouth.
+Painful ulcers can form on the eyes, nose or in the mouth especially if calicivirus is involved.
 Sometimes fever is high enough to warrant monitoring.
 In young kittens, pneumonia may result from what started as an upper respiratory infection.

 If you think your cat or kitten is significantly uncomfortable with a cold you should seek veterinary assistance with an office visit.

 How an upper respiratory infection is treated depends on how severe it is and whether or not there seems to be a bacterial infection complicating the viral infection.
 A mildly symptomatic adult cat might need no treatment at all as the symptoms should naturally wane over 1-2 weeks.
 A heavily congested kitten is likely to need antibiotics, antivirals, and possibly even hospitalization.
 Oral medications, and/or eye ointments are commonly prescribed.
 Severely affected cats may need to have inhalational antibiotics, fluids administered intravenously or under the skin to maintain hydration, and/or some sort of assisted feeding.